JulianHysi/finder/README.md

 Note: If you install new packages or remove/update existing ones, you are merely updating the conda environment, which resides outside your local repo root directory, and the changes are therefore not tracked by source control.
-If you would like to push those changes remotely, follow these steps:
+If you would like to push those changes remotely (which you should), follow these steps:
+-hit 'conda env export > environment.yaml' while in project's top level dir, to reflect the changes to the environment file -open 'environment.yaml' and verify that its contents have indeed been updated -don't forget to include 'environment.yaml' in the coming commit

+If another contributor has gone through the above mentioned process, and you pulled the changes in, then your anaconda environment is likely not up to date, and the project may not even run anymore due to missing dependencies.
+You can view the new contents of 'environment.yaml' and manually update your environment to match those exact dependencies, but a more practical way is to update the environment with the following steps:
--hit 'conda deactivate' to deactivate the environment, as it can sometimes lead to problems if it's activated -hit 'conda env update -f environment.yaml --prune' to update the environment file with the latest changes -hit 'conda activate' to go back to working and/or push the change remotely Read the Anaconda docs for more.
+-hit 'conda deactivate' to deactivate the environment, as it can sometimes lead to problems if it's activated -hit 'conda env update -f environment.yaml --prune' to update the environment based on a file with the latest dependencies -hit 'conda activate' to go back to working
+Read the Anaconda docs for more.

 If you don't have Anaconda installed and/or would rather use other tools (venv, virtualenv etc) to manage virtual